acl16/Data-Structure-and-Algorithms-Activities-/README.md

-# Data-Structure-and-Algorithms-Activities-

-FOLDER MANAGEMENT SYSTEM
+# FOLDER MANAGEMENT SYSTEM

- Introduction
+ # Introduction

 The Folder Management System is a simple Java console application that allows users to create and manage a folder structure.
 The system simulates a file system where users can add subfolders, view the entire folder structure, and interact with it in a hierarchical format.
 The program uses a tree-like structure to represent folders and their subfolders, offering basic operations to manage them.